pablo-aja-macaya/ARVIA/README.md

 ## Performance

-A full pipeline test of 125 P. aeruginosa samples with paired-end Illumina reads and assemblies takes around 42:57 minutes (~3 minutes per sample) in a computer with 64 threads and 128 Gb of RAM.
+A full pipeline test of 125 P. aeruginosa samples with paired-end Illumina reads and assemblies takes around 42:57 minutes (<1 minute per sample) in a computer with 64 threads and 128 Gb of RAM.

 ## Citation